ddddamian/100-days-of-code/log.md

 ### Day 12: January 12, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the fifth exercise.
+Started the first project to create a "Monster Slayer" game.
 Read chapter 16 of "The Phoenix Project".
 Started learning C# through "treehouse".

-**Thoughts** Enjoyed the Vue section on conditionals.
+**Thoughts** Enjoying the project.
+It's fun to see what can be created with VueJS.

 **Link(s) to work**: [Exercise 5](https://github.com/ddddamian/learning-vue-js-2-the-complete-guide/blob/master/exercise5.html)
+**Link(s) to work**: [Project 1](https://github.com/ddddamian/learning-vue-js-2-the-complete-guide/blob/master/exercise5.html)